Petersoj/alpaca-java/README.md

             tslaLimitOrder.getSubmittedAt());

     // Check if TSLA limit order has filled 5 seconds later and if it hasn't
-    // replace it with a market order so it fills!
+    // replace it with a higher limit order so it fills!
     Thread.sleep(5000);
     tslaLimitOrder = alpacaAPI.orders().get(tslaLimitOrder.getId(), false);
     if (tslaLimitOrder.getFilledAt() == null && tslaLimitOrder.getStatus().equals(OrderStatus.NEW)) {